 |---|---|---|---|

-| Q | Query | What this token is searching for. | Compared against all keys. |
+| Q | Query | What the token wants. | Checked against all keys. |

-| K | Key | What this token can be matched by. | Used to calculate similarity scores. |
+| K | Key | Its ID badge. | Used to run the numbers. |

-| V | Value | The information carried by the token. | Weighted and combined into the output. |
+| V | Value | The actual payload. | Mashed together for the output. |

 Step 1: Dot Products Measure Similarity